INTERVIEW AND LIVEPHOTOS BY MARKO SYRJÄLÄ

 Wolf Hoffman: “Don’t drink the Koolaid,” means don’t be an idiot.
 Don’t believe everything people tell you.
 It’s a sort of a saying in America, and it comes from that horrific story where 900 people killed themselves in the jungle in 1978.
 They all drunk cyanide, because this guy Jim Jones told them to do it and they put “Koolaid,” a sort of mixed fruit drink into the cyanide to make it taste better.
 That’s where the saying comes from.
 So, it’s based on a true story.
 So, we’re in that story, where we’re talking about that heavy-duty mass suicide.
 But the saying is more like don’t be an idiot.
 Don’t believe everything politicians or a cult-leaders or whoever tells you to do.

 Wolf Hoffman: “Analog Man.”
-This is meant to be a little sort of in a funny way, to speak about the struggle we all have with the technology sometimes.
+This is meant to be a little sort of in a funny way, to speak about the struggle we all have with technology sometimes.
 It goes back to a saying that Mark has been having all these years since we’ve been with them.
 He’s been saying that “I’m an Analog man caught in a digital world.”
 Because I am a fan of digital technology, I use it all the time, and I’m trying to advance the band and try to use modern amps, Kemper Amps, we have iPads on stage to control our radio mix.
 There is all this seemingly advanced stuff, and when it works, it’s fabulous.
 Of course, when it doesn’t work, once and for 200 shows.
 He’s the first to come up and say, “See.
 I told you.
 It doesn’t work, fucking.
 It’s all bullshit.
 Back in the day, it was much better; you didn’t have any of that shit.”
 So, he had to sing “I’m an Analog man, ” and we just thought “We’ve heard it so many times, so why don’t we just write a song about it?”
 So, we basically sang a song “I’m an Analog man caught in a digital world.”
 We had this whole idea of update and download, it never stops, and it is a drag at times.

-There is one thing which came to my mind after I listened to the lyrics.
+There is one thing that came to my mind after I listened to the lyrics.
 One of your former vocalists, he had a kind of obsession at one point to sing a lot about robots and technology, and these lyrics reminded me about that “Laughs.”

 Wolf Hoffman: Yeah, yeah.
 But for us, there was a very real sort of everyday kind of thing that we had, and I think for a lot of people it is.
 When you constantly have to update and do this sort of shit.
 It can be frustrating.
 So, I could relate to it.

 Then there is a track which surprised me, “Worlds Colliding.”
-It’s poppy, light and it kind of sounds like EAT THE HEAT stuff for me.
+It’s poppy, light, and it kind of sounds like EAT THE HEAT stuff for me.

 Wolf Hoffman: Really?
 I wouldn’t go that far.
-I think it’s more of a melodic… It is a little light.
+I think it’s more melodic… It is a little light.
 To me, it sorts of has more of a flare of maybe the kind of the RUSSIAN ROULETTE era, where we used a lot of backing vocals and sort of the more approachable.
 But I think it’s, a lot of people like that song.
 We picked it out as something that sticks out.
 “Worlds Colliding,” yeah.
 To me, it’s part of who we are.
 We’ve always had this sort of slightly more melodic songs.
 I wouldn’t go as far as calling it pop.
 But it certainly has a kind of a more pleasant feeling to it.
 It does.

 Yeah, it sounds like a real positive song although the lyrics are not that happy after all.